Kent County Cricket Club in 2020: Bob Willis Trophy

 Matches played in the 2020 Bob Willis Trophy had first-class status, but there were some differences to the playing conditions compared to the County Championship.
-The minimum number of overs in a day was reduced to 90, the follow-on increased from 150 runs to 200, the new ball was be available after 90 overs instead of 80, and each team's first innings was restricted to a maximum of 120 overs.
+The minimum number of overs in a day was reduced to 90, the follow-on increased from 150 runs to 200, the new ball was to be available after 90 overs instead of 80, and each team's first innings was restricted to a maximum of 120 overs.
 Kent's first match of the delayed season began on 1 August against Essex at Chelmsford.